 Environmental Accessibility Adaptation (EAA) services are reimbursed in the amount authorized in the POC or POC revision.
 The EAA assessor must approve the completion of the modification prior to the provider submitting billing.
-If for some reason the EAA assessor is unable to perform this function, the OAAS Regional office must provide approval prior to the provider submitting billing.
+If for some reason the EAA assessor is unable to perform this function, the OAAS RO must provide approval prior to the provider submitting billing.
 The PA is released upon completion and submission of the EAA form by the support coordinator.

 Personal Assistance Services